 Our M.F.A. program is relatively small.
 There are usually 12 - 15 actively participating in the program.
 Graduate and undergraduate students work closely with one another and with the faculty in an intimate learning environment.

-The program encourages an interdisciplinary approach through exposure to the areas of video, photography, computer art, sound, music composition, creative writing, drama, women’s studies, and African American studies.
+Through exposure to the areas of video, photography, computer art, sound, music composition, creative writing, drama, humanities, women’s studies, and African American studies, the program encourages an interdisciplinary approach to graduate studies.
 The objective is to develop a plan of study that puts together a course package designed to support each student's unique talents and interests and to compliment the required courses that constitute the rest of the curriculum.

 The program does not impose an aesthetic or critical agenda; rather, it encourages students to explore the medium of film in an intelligent yet personal way, fully aware of its history and potential.
 Students are encouraged to be creative, articulate, and above all, curious about cinema.

 During the course of the program, students are required to produce a minimum of three films, including a final graduate project film, and to present these films to the faculty at portfolio review sessions.
 Prospective students should be aware of the costs involved in filmmaking.
 Although we provide all of the facilities needed to produce films, we do not provide any materials or lab costs.
 Film students have 24-hour access to postproduction facilities.
 The program supports work in digital cinema and super 16mm.